yale-nova/weave/experiments/ReprodcutionReadme.md

 We have provided the full trace of both SGX and direct experiments on this two-node cluster:
 👉 [Experiment Traces](http://weave.eastus.cloudapp.azure.com:5555/traces/)

-You can skip this step—it’s similar to the demo.
+You can skip this setup step and [jump to Output Explanation](#output-explanation) —it’s similar to the demo.

 We use the `./run_spark_job_task_logging.sh` script to run Spark jobs and collect metrics.
 Here is an example usage: